bortox/bortox.github.io/content/article/add-page-views-hugo-goatcounter.en.md

 ## The Goatcounter API

-GoatCounter is one of the services I use to gather analytics about my website; the other is Matomo self-hosted.
+GoatCounter is the only service I use to gather analytics about my website, as of 2022.

 ### Branded visitor counter